 While a student can receive 1-15 credits for an internship, all 15 credits may not count toward their major: some credits may count only as electives.
 Contact your academic advisor to talk about the best way to use these credits.

 Internships over 10 credits require the Dean's approval.

 We recommend students complete internships during their junior or senior year, within the last 90 credits of their degree program.

 UW Tacoma's Institution to Institution Internship Program (I2I)

 The I2I program is designed to provide year-long internships to current students while providing transformational professional and educational experiences that directly relate to educational and career goals.
 Students have the option of earning academic credit and should consult with their program and academic advisor for details on degree planning.
 All students selected for these internships must have a faculty advisor with whom they meet with on a regular basis, regardless of whether they are earning academic credit or not.

-For more information, contact Dawn Williams in Urban Studies.
+For more information, contact Dawn Williams in The Career Development Center.